cathydutton/cathydutton.github.io/_drafts/2015-07-13-It’s-not-Sass’s-fault-your-CSS-is-sh*t.markdown

 page-name: "post"
 ---

+OVERLY COMPLEX MIXINS ARE WORSE THEN REPEATING SOMETHING 2 OR 3 TIMES - THERE HARDER TO MAINTAIN - SILLY VARIABLE NAMES

 Sass can be a great tool if used effectively, Variables, Mixins and Functions create a great base for re-usable components and modular codeing.
 Sass can also speed up development times and make it easier to update a large code base.